sandra-calvo/assistant-simple/README.md

 ![](/readme_images/WA8.png?raw=true)

 ### Step 5.
 Get Watson Assistant credentials
-Once you have tested the dialoge, it's time to collect the credentials to take them to our Node-RED application.
+Once you have tested the dialoge, it's time to collect the credentials.
+You will need them to connect the web application in future steps to your chatbot.

 Click on the Skills name and go back to the Skills overview.

 <img src="/readme_images/WA-1.png" width="40%" height="40%">